secbeard/krbtgt-reset/README.md

 ![image](https://github.com/user-attachments/assets/0c72d0bc-907a-42cd-a7a4-3b292dc2d78c)

 Create a trigger that will fits your needs, daily might be aggressive but I would recommend it if a breach is suspected.

+Weekly for normal operations.
+Daily for a breached or assumed breached scénario

 ![image](https://github.com/user-attachments/assets/dc5230af-becc-428a-95fd-79891301a190)